-In addition to the national park, the Soomaa region is also home to a great number of cultural historical values: Suure-Kõpu Manor, the Tori Horse Breeding Farm and the Kurgja Farm Museum are bound together by the diverse and seasonally suited nature tourism services of the region’s businesses.
-Bog hike, bog shoe hike, bird watching and nature safari, and canoe ride are great options to discover Soomaa, offering an opportunity to venture into the half-wild embrace of the national park.
+In additional to the national park, the Soomaa region is also home to a great number of cultural historical values: Suure-Kõpu Manor, the Tori Horse Breeding Farm and the Kurgja Farm Museum, which are bound together by the diverse and seasonally suited nature tourism services of the region’s businesses.
+Bog hike, bog shoe hike, bird watching and nature safari, and canoe ride are opportunities to discover Soomaa, offering the opportunity to venture into the half-wild embrace of the national park.

 For those hikers who are heading out on their own, there are a total of more than 50 different RMK rest areas in Soomaa National Park and the surrounding area, from Kurgja to Viljandi and Pärnu, which are open to everyone.
 Take a closer look HERE.

 Soomaa, with its unique landscape, bogs, flood-meadows, and dunes, is new and unexpected in every season.
 Soomaa’s most distinctive feature is what the inhabitants of the local villages refer to as the ‘fifth season’: in addition to spring, summer, autumn, and winter, they have the high water season.

 In days of yore, when people got out of their beds in the morning and their feet splashed in water, they used to say: ‘Look!
 A visitor in the room!’
 During the high water period, the landscape is accessible primarily via canoe, kayak, or a traditional dugout canoe, offering views of areas that would otherwise only be accessible when covered by snow and ice during the winter.
 The skill of making a dugout canoe has survived to this day.
 Efforts are currently underway to have the Soomaa dugout canoe added to the UNESCO World Heritage list.